magicdelivery/parcel_locker/README.md

 The GitHub verification workflow automatically runs unit tests, checks code formatting, and uses Clippy for linting to ensure code quality.

+## Contribution

+Since this is a learning project focused on microservices with Rust, I would be incredibly grateful for any advice or ideas for improvement!

+## Licence

+MIT